data-lessons/library-openrefine-DEPRECATED/lesson-materials/LibCarp-lesson-four.md

 ####Installing and Running OpenRefine
 When you download OpenRefine for Windows or Linux from the address above, you are downloading a zip file.
 To install OpenRefine you simply unzip the downloaded file wherever you want to install the program.
 This can be to a personal directory or to an applications or software directory - OpenRefine should run wherever you put the unzipped folder.
 The location has to be a "local" drive as problems have been reported trying to run OpenRefine from a Network drive.

-If you are downloading OpenRefine for Mac, you a re downloading a ‘dmg’ (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on you computer.
+If you are downloading OpenRefine for Mac, you a re downloading a ‘dmg’ (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on your computer.

 OpenRefine is a java application, and you need to have a ‘java runtime environment’ (JRE) installed on your computer to run OpenRefine.
 If you don’t already have one installed then you can download and install from http://java.com by going to the site and clicking ‘Free Java Download’.